 We cover many uses of the weapons in this security training course: tactical and stress deployment of the weapons, gaining cover, reloading, shooting on the move, one-handed and weak hand engagements, fighting through malfunctions, and officer down drills.

-A lot of emphasis is spent on precision fire and making you a better and safer shooter.
+A lot of emphases is spent on precision fire and making you a better and safer shooter.
 This is a not a “John Wayne” or “Rambo” course; this is something you can actually use in your line of work as a security professional here in the USA during a realistic worst-case scenario.

 This is not a rehash version of the Level-2 or 3 course, nor is it a SWAT class.
 This is street knowledge and experience with tricks and tactics passed down to you to make you a more effective and experienced security professional.